Wemubis/Guardia-Ansible_P10/README.md

 <br><br>

 ## Introduction
 This documentation details the setup and management of a virtualized network environment utilizing VirtualBox.
-It includes configurations for AlmaLinux, Windows Server, and OPNSense for firewall and DNS functionalities.
+It includes configurations for AlmaLinux, Windows Server, and OPNSense and the automation process with ansible playbooks.

 <br><br>